Bridging Cognitive Maps: a Hierarchical Active Inference Model of Spatial Alternation Tasks and the Hippocampal-Prefrontal Circuit: Methods

 We first collect a sequence of data for learning the spatial structure by exploring the maze.
 We designed the exploration sequence to exhaustively cover the W-maze such that a path from each pose to each possible other pose is present.
 This sequence was used to learn the parameters of a CSCG for the first (physical) level, using the expectation-maximization mechanism described in~\citep{george_clone-structured_2021}.
 We initialize the level 1 CSCG with 20 clone states per observation.
 After learning, the model is pruned using a Viterbi-decoding algorithm as described in~\citep{george_clone-structured_2021} and mapped to the POMDP of the first level of the hierarchical generative model (as will be explained in Section~\ref{sect:map}) for engaging in active inference.
 The learned graph is visualized in Figure~\ref{fig:level1graph}.
 The nodes in the graph correspond to the learned nodes and their colors represent the observations encountered in the states, during the correct execution of the spatial alternation task.
 The gray nodes represent other states required for transitioning between states or trajectories outside the correct spatial alternation.
 Note that the graph shown in Figure \ref{fig:dynamics} only shows the colored nodes, but not the gray nodes.

 We use the learned cognitive map of physical space to learn the cognitive map of task space.
 We first extract the states that are distinctly representing the end of each corridor (i.e. matching with observation 1 in Figure~\ref{fig:observations}) and use them as the actions for the task level.
 When an action is selected, this means that the agent is moving toward one of these states, and thus the end of one of the corridors.
 The observations at this level are the presence of reward (``1'' if the agent is following the rule, ``0'' otherwise), and the reached level 1 state (physical level).
 To aid the learning process, we guide the agent to follow the rule 75\% of the time.
 We now learn a CSCG with 10 clones per observation using the same expectation-maximization scheme for the single rule scheme, and 32 clones for the scenario with three rules.
 After learning, the model is pruned using a Viterbi algorithm as described in~\citep{george_clone-structured_2021} and mapped to the POMDP of the second level of the hierarchical generative model to engage in active inference (see Section~\ref{sect:map}).
+For a robustness analysis on the model capacity with respect to amount of rules, rule length and amount of clones per state, the reader is referred to the appendix.
 We visualize the learned cognitive graph in Figure~\ref{fig:level2graph}, where the states used when pursuing the rule are colored in red.
 It can be observed that the spatial alternation rule is encoded in this graph, using four states, as this is the optimal amount required for the spatial alternation rule (two states for the center, one for the left, and one for the right corridor).
 Note that the graph shown in Figure \ref{fig:dynamics} only shows the colored nodes, but not the gray nodes.